 The Coptic Church is historically known as the apostolic Church of Alexandria (Egypt).
 St. Mark arrived in Alexandria, Egypt in 43 AD and preached Christianity in all North Africa.
 He traveled to Rome for a brief period to help St. Paul (2 Timothy 4:11).
 Shortly after he returned to Alexandria, he was martyred during the Easter service in 68 AD.
 St. Mark is therefore regarded by the Coptic hierarchy as the first of their unbroken 117 patriarchs and also the first of a stream of Coptic martyrs.

 Christianity historians call the Coptic Church “The Church of Martyrs”.
 Copts gave their lives chanting and proclaiming their love of Christ as Roman rulers put them to death.
-“For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake.”
-(Philippians 1:29).

 The Coptic Christian Faith